verrazzano/docs/content/en/docs/releasenotes/_index.md

 #### Fixes:
 - Fixed an issue that occurred with Verrazzano Managed Cluster Deletion.
-- Fix to avoid removing nodes in aftersuite of Opensearch.
 - Fixed an issue with ArgoCD SSO with Keycloak using Let's Encrypt staging certificates.
-- Fix Regarding Rancher and pagenation of OCI requests.
+- Fixed an issue with Rancher and pagenation of OCI requests.
 - Fixed an issue related to Rancher Upgrade Failures.
 ## v1.7.0
 #### Features